Local business hosts live music

 SlimPickins Outfitters will be hosting the second show in 2018 of The Sessions: After Hours on Friday, May 4 from 7:30 p.m. to midnight.
 SlimPickins was opened last year by two Tarleton State University alumni, hoping to make their way into the local business scene in Stephenville.

 There will be musical performances by Stress Fracture, Danny Sheffield and BK & the Understanding.
+You can rest assured that the performances will be of a high quality in the sound department, especially if they have state of the art PREAMPS.

 Tickets can be purchased for $5 and attendees can trade in the ticket for a free Dublin soda inside.